-- 1) Clean the faces of the vacuum pads (see "Pad Cleaning"). - 2) Use a test load with weight equal to the Maximum Load Capacity, a clean, smooth, nonporous surface and other appropriate "LOAD CHARACTERISTICS".1

-4) After the vacuum level appears in the green range on the vacuum gauge, raise the load a minimal distance and disconnect the compressed air supply (see "ASSEMBLY").
+- 1) Clean the faces of the vacuum pads (see "Pad Cleaning"). - 2) Use a test load with weight equal to the Maximum Load Capacity, a clean, smooth, nonporous surface and other appropriate "LOAD CHARACTERISTICS".
+1 - 3) Attach the lifter to the test load as previously directed. - After the vacuum level appears in the green range on the vacuum gauge, raise the load a minimal distance and place the air supply valve in the "off" position (○).